roamingthings/100-days-of-code/log.md

 **Today's Progress**: Added infrastructure for UI using MVC and Thymeleaf.

 **Things I've learned**: I'm used to implement views using JSF.
-I just learned that Thymleaf behaves completely different.
+I just learned that Thymeleaf behaves completely different.

 **Things I've planned for tomorrow**: Improve the ui and feed in first "real" data.